For Immediate Release

 ABOUT RIO2 LIMITED

 This news release contains forward-looking statements and forward-looking information (collectively “forward-looking information”) within the meaning of applicable securities laws relating to Rio2’s planned development of the Project and other aspects of Rio2’s anticipated future operations and plans.
-In addition, without limiting the generality of the foregoing, this news release contains forward-looking information pertaining to the following: Rio2’s decision to appeal the Atacama Regional Evaluation Commission’s decision not to approve the EIA and the timing of such appeal process; the potential benefits to Rio2 of Chile’s government “Let’s Invest in Chile” plan; the potential development of a mine at the Project and the expected capital investment required for such mine; development and operating plans; certain anticipated economic benefits of a mine at the Project to the local region and other matters ancillary or incidental to the foregoing.
+In addition, without limiting the generality of the foregoing, this news release contains forward-looking information pertaining to the following: the development of financing solution for the Fenix Gold Project given the Project's current status; the preparation of a new study in respect of the feasibility of the Fenix Gold Project; the potential revision and restructuring of the Gold Stream; discussions with potential lenders who may participate in the financing of the Fenix Gold Project; Rio2’s appeal of the decision of the SEA to not approve Rio2’s EIA and the related undertaking of additional studies of the fauna in the area of the Fenix Gold Project; the potential development of a mine at the Project and the expected capital investment required for such mine; development and operating plans; certain anticipated economic benefits of a mine at the Project to the local region and other matters ancillary or incidental to the foregoing.

 All statements included herein, other than statements of historical fact, may be forward-looking information and such information involves various risks and uncertainties.
 Forward-looking information is often, but not always, identified by the use of words such as “seek”, “anticipate”, “plan”, “continue”, “estimate”, “expect”, “may”, “will”, “project”, “predict”, “potential”, “targeting”, “intend”, “could”, “might”, “should”, “believe”, and similar expressions.
-The forward-looking information is based on certain key expectations and assumptions made by Rio2’s management which may prove to be incorrect, including but not limited to: expectations concerning Rio2’s appeal and the timeline of such process; expectations concerning prevailing commodity prices, exchange rates, interest rates, applicable royalty rates and tax laws; capital efficiencies; legislative and regulatory environment of Chile; future production rates and estimates of capital and operating costs; estimates of reserves and resources; anticipated results of capital expenditures; the sufficiency of capital expenditures in carrying out planned activities; performance; the availability and cost of financing, labor and services; and Rio2’s ability to access capital on satisfactory terms.
+The forward-looking information is based on certain key expectations and assumptions made by Rio2’s management which may prove to be incorrect, including but not limited to: expectations concerning the preparation and timing for completion of the new study in respect of the Fenix Gold Project; expectations concerning revision and restructuring of the Gold Stream; expectations concerning the appeal of the decision of the SEA to not approve Rio2’s EIA; expectations regarding the availability of debt financing; expectations concerning prevailing commodity prices, exchange rates, interest rates, applicable royalty rates and tax laws; capital efficiencies; legislative and regulatory environment of Chile; future production rates and estimates of capital and operating costs; estimates of reserves and resources; anticipated results of capital expenditures; the sufficiency of capital expenditures in carrying out planned activities; performance; the availability and cost of financing, labor and services; and Rio2’s ability to access capital on satisfactory terms.